AlexanderLabWHOI/eukrhythmic/docs/source/installation.rst

     alias eukrhythmic='./bin/eukrhythmic.sh'

-Then, you can execute `eukrhythmic -h` to see that the software is present in the workspace, and refer to "Running the pipeline from the command line" for more information on using command-line arguments with `eukrhythmic`.
+Then, you can execute `eukrhythmic -h` to see that the software is present in the workspace.

+Refer to "Running the pipeline from the command line" for more information on using command-line arguments with `eukrhythmic`.

 We note that most of our documentation on the use of a scheduler to run ``eukrhythmic`` in parallel on multiple machines is written for the ``SLURM`` scheduling system.
 We provide some documentation on the use of the ``PBS`` system in the "Using eukrhythmic" section, but invite you to submit an issue on our GitHub page if you would like guidance on how to use ``PBS`` or an alternative system to run the pipeline.

 Setting up a ``conda`` environment for running ``Snakemake``
 ------------------------------------------------------------